sean-njela/argocd-demo/README.md

   <h1>Argo CD Personal Project</h1>

   <p>
-    A professional portfolio project showcasing GitOps implementation with Argo CD, Kubernetes, Sealed Secrets, and Infrastructure as Code.
+    A professional portfolio project showcasing GitOps implementation with Argo CD, Kubernetes, Sealed Secrets, Notifications, and Infrastructure as Code.
 This project demonstrates DevOps best practices using modern tools and techniques with a security first mindset.

     The project uses Terraform to provision Argo CD into a Kind cluster, implements the App of Apps pattern, and leverages Helm charts for application deployment.
   </p>